shhyou/bain-cs111-web-fork/pages/syllabus.md

 Ed (sometimes called edSTEM) is a Question-and-Answer site that allows students to ask questions that can then be answered by _either_ Course Staff or other students in the course as well as create discussion areas about both related and unrelated topics.

 {:.blockquote-no-margin}
-> Check out our course's Canvas page for the registration link.
+> Check out out the Course Resources page for the registration link.

 ### Auxillary Texts